bhomaidan1990/diplib/doc/src/DIPimage/07_functions.md

 this file will be created (or appended to if it already exists), and loaded in the editor.

-\par ""
+!!! par ""
     *MATLAB* will ask if it is OK to overwrite the file, don't worry, the file will not be overwritten but appended to.

 Any commands executed through the *DIPimage* GUI will be written to this file, in the same manner as that they are echoed